g-leech/argmin-gravitas/_posts/2017-03-28-genetic-privacy.markdown

 			<i>Risk applies to</i>: Extraordinarily ambitious people with known pathological alleles</li><br>

 			<li><span class="b">An unwarranted aid to police.</span><br>
+			This would open you to a small risk of false positive in DNA testing.
+Note that to avoid this completely you'd need to <a href="{{warrant}}">not get sequenced by anyone else at all</a>: police can probably subpoena genetech companies.
+Total aversion is almost certainly not the highest expected value option.
 			<i>Risk applies to</i>: Criminals and civil disobedients.
 Anyone living in an authoritarian regime with unpredictable antipathies.</li><br>

 			<li><span class="b">DNA framing.</span><br>